Johnny Depp will return to stand as Amber Heard’s sister to testify - latest

-Johnny Depp trial - live: Pirates actor will return to stand as Amber Heard’s sister and Ellen Barkin testify
+Johnny Depp trial - live: Amber Heard’s sister and actor Ellen Barkin to testify after court resumes

 Follow for the latest updates